GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 3.4.
 Make draft animation
 ==========================

 In this step, we can make a draft animation.
-For this example, I recommend to make a low quality (with 30 DPC) video to see if the quakes appear correctly.
+For this example, I recommend making a low quality (with 30 DPC) video to see if the quakes appear correctly.

 3.4.1.
 First attempt
 ^^^^^^^^^^^^^^^^^^^^^